makerplane/pyEfis/docs/screenbuilder.md

 ```

 ### enabled ###
 The enabled section is where you can turn various things on or off.
 Within screen builder configs when an instrument has the option `disabled` defined and it is a string rather than a boolean, the actually boolean value will be set to the value of that string as defined in the enabled section.
+You can also use `not ENABLED_NAME` to disable when `ENABLED_NAME: true` or enable when it is set false.
+With `not` you can turn on thing on and another off with a single setting.

 Example, in the config file `includes/bars/vertical/4_CHT.yaml` an instrument has the option `disabled` set to the string `CYLINDER_``:
 ```